Contact Dr. Jamie L. Gloor

 Risqué Business?
 Humor in the Post-#MeToo Era

 #MeToo has undoubtedly triggered profound, positive effects for employees and organizations by increasing awareness of sexual harassment and empowering employees to speak up about it.
 However, it might have also created a backlash by making it more difficult for men and women to work with each other.
 Thus, we tested humor as a proactive, interpersonal intervention.
 In a series of experiments, results showed that a short, positive pun decreases intergroup anxiety for women, but increases it for men, when sexual harassment concerns are salient.
 Although this is the first study to our knowledge that reveals negative effects of positive humor for men, it seems that men's humor signals the very behaviors that trigger much of this post-#MeToo anxiety in the first place: flirtatious, promiscuous, and harassing behavior.
-Forthcoming in Journal of Applied Psychology.
+See here for the paper in Journal of Applied Psychology.

 Does it Pay to be Sarcastic?

 Leaders often engage in costly, self-interested behaviors when they have the power and discretion to do so.
 Because followers are well-positioned to reduce these behaviors, I test how a specific follower communication—sarcasm expression—affects a particularly costly behavior: leader overpay.
 As expected, across 3 behavioral experiments, results show that follower sarcasm reduced leader overpay (vs. the control/no humor and vs. non-sarcastic humor), especially for leaders with weak moral identity, but the field study revealed that sarcasm only increased leader accountability when it was publicly (vs. privately) enacted.
 While talk is cheap, these results show that follower sarcasm can also be valuable, because it reduces leaders’ overpay by increasing accountability.
-Forthcoming in Journal of Experimental Social Psychology.
+See here for the paper in Journal of Experimental Social Psychology.

 The Funny Thing about Robot Leadership…